escwdev/kucoin_rs/README.md

 Contributions are more than welcome for fixing bugs, writing further documentation, writing further tests, adding features or helping to improve performance.
 I'll do my best to review and implement pull requests.

-## Donations

-Donations are always appreciated and help support development of more open source trading tools.

-BTC: 3KvTuAnv7o2VAf4LGgg1MiDURd2DgjFGaa

-ETH: 0x7713a223e0e86355ac02b1e0de77695e822071cf

-NEO: AWngpjmoXPHiJH6rtf81brPiyPomYAqe8j

-Contact me for any other specific cryptocurrencies you'd prefer to use.

 ## License